sahilahmad6569/AI_ChatBot/README.md

 - **Automated Messaging**: Interacts with a messaging application to send automated replies.
 - **Generative AI**: Utilizes Google's Generative AI to generate responses based on chat history.
-- **Multi-language Support**: Capable of generating responses in Hindi, Urdu, and English.
+- **Multi-language Support**: Capable of generating responses in Hindi, Urdu, English, and so on.
 - **Cursor Coordinates Utility**: Includes a script to find accurate screen coordinates for automation.

 ## Prerequisites